 (AllHipHop Interviews) Six years ago a rapper, drug dealer, and pimp named Mark Felder hit rock bottom when he found himself sleeping in his car.
 It was at that point that Felder says God broke him down and then eventually put the pieces of his life back together.
-The result of that experience was a man who was willingly to turn his life completely over to the Lord, and the faith-based emcee named Bizzle was born again.
+The result of that experience was a man who was willing to turn his life completely over to the Lord, and the faith-based emcee named Bizzle was born again.

 Bizzle has released numerous projects since 2008.
 His 2013 album The Good Fight included production by Boi-1da and a guest feature from No Malice, but it was his recent response to Macklemore & Ryan Lewis’ pro-gay rights song “Same Love” that started a firestorm.